sdalal1/extreme-parkour-barkour/README.md

 python save_jit.py --exptid xxx-xx
 ```
 This will save the models in `legged_gym/logs/parkour_new/xxx-xx/traced/`.

+### Saved Model
+There is a saved model for deployment in the logs folder

+### ROS package for deployment
+There is a ROS package included in the bundle.

 ### Viewer Usage
 Can be used in both IsaacGym and web viewer.